OpenBioML/chemnlp/README.md

 ChemNLP is an open-source project - your involvement is warmly welcome!
 If you're excited to join us, we recommend the following steps:

 - Join our [Discord server](#community).
-- Have a look at our [contributing guide](https://github.com/OpenBioML/chemnlp/blob/main/CONTRIBUTING.md).
+- Have a look at our [contributing guide](docs/CONTRIBUTING.md).
 - Looking for ideas?
 See our [task board](https://github.com/orgs/OpenBioML/projects/5/views/1) to see what we may need help with.
 - Have an idea?
 Create an [issue](https://github.com/OpenBioML/chemnlp/issues)!

 # Note on the "ChemNLP" name

-Our OpenBioML ChemNLP project is not afiliated to the [ChemNLP library from NIST](https://arxiv.org/abs/2209.08203) and we use "ChemNLP" as a general term to highlight our project focus.
+Our OpenBioML ChemNLP project is not affiliated to the [ChemNLP library from NIST](https://arxiv.org/abs/2209.08203) and we use "ChemNLP" as a general term to highlight our project focus.
 The datasets and models we create through our project will have a unique and recognizable name when we release them.

 # About OpenBioML.org